QuentinGruber/h1z1-server/README.md

 - Thank to Meme for being an OG/active contributor :smile:.

+- Thank to Avcio for his dedication on gameplay improvement.

 - Thank to Rhett for his interest in the project and his research on the Forgelight engine in general.

 - Thank to LegendsNeveerrDie for is work on editing the map.